ShokoSkmt/DevelopingDataProducts/index.md

 - In most countries **LEB** has increased in past 50 years.
 - There are few countries Where **LEB** has not increased at all.
-- By applying Liner Regression Model, coefficient of model shows the increase ratio of **LEB** per year.
+- By applying Liner Regression Model, the coefficient of model shows the increase ratio of **LEB** per year.

 ## Top and bottom countries of LEB
 - Download data from [Source](http://data.worldbank.org/indicator/SP.DYN.LE00.IN)